israelali1424/Series_63/Chapter_1_Introduction & Regulation of Broker-Dealers and Agents.md

 - **Additional Requirements**:
   - Notice filing requires filing fees.
   - Notice filing must be renewed by December 31 each year.

+Since the banker is securities licensed, the employee must be registered with FINRA and most likely a state.
+The banker is also a RR, since he is licensed as a representative for the firm’s broker-dealer.

+If a state Administrator believes that a firm is improperly supervising agents, the state can proceed with charges against the BD and the agent.
+Note that a "failure to supervise" violation against a firm only happens in situations where the agent has done something improper as well.
+Therefore, the firm can be charged for improper supervision, while the agent would be charged for whatever violation they performed (that would have led to the failure to supervise).